Silicate/django-cms-prod/README.md

 Feel free to clone this and modify it to your liking.
 And feel free to contribute patches.

+### Dockerfile notes:
+ - not using python 3, because aldryn-people & aldryn-newsblog have a dependency problem with vobject: https://github.com/aldryn/aldryn-people/issues/28

 # Licensed under the Apache License, Version 2.0 (see LICENSE.md)

 ...